Atherys/AtherysDocs/docs/scripting/Functions.md

 Where each argument is separated by a comma.

-The example is written in the default implementation of AScript, which is JavaScript.
+The example is written in the default implementation of AScript, which is groovy.